NexusFi: Find Your Edge

 Spread capture.
 The core business: buying at the bid and selling at the ask.
 If a market maker completes 5,000 round turns per day on ES at an average spread capture of 0.5 ticks ($6.25), that's $31,250 in gross daily spread revenue.
 But net spread capture after adverse selection is substantially lower — a typical net might be 0.1-0.2 ticks per round turn.

 Exchange rebates.
 Fee economics that pay the maker for providing liquidity.
 Standard CME fee schedules show clear maker-taker dynamics, with the maker side receiving better economics than the taker side.
-For DMMs, these economics are even more favorable.
+DMM programs amplify this advantage — designated firms receive even more favorable fee structures tied directly to their obligation performance, with additional bonuses for covering less liquid contracts where natural order flow alone wouldn't produce competitive markets.

 Incentive payments.
 Performance-based compensation from the exchange for meeting or exceeding obligation metrics.
 These can represent a significant portion of DMM economics, especially in less liquid contracts where spread capture alone may not justify the risk.